wellingguzman/wellingguzman.com/public/notes/control-wordpress-404-error.md

 }
 ```

-<p>This would be helpful too if you want to log/register/email requested pages that ends up being a 404 page.</p>
+This would be helpful too if you want to log/register/email requested pages that ends up being a 404 page.

-<p><strong>NOTE:</strong> if you don't have any category or tag template page will returns a 404 page template, just take that in mind.</p>
+**NOTE:** if you don't have any category or tag template page will returns a 404 page template, just take that in mind.